BiQ-Bluesoft/xperience-community-elastic-search/docs/Uninstall.md

 FROM [dbo].[CMS_Class] where ClassName like 'kenticoelasticsearch%'

 delete
-from [CMS_Resource] where ResourceName = 'CMS.Integration.ElasticSearch'
+from [CMS_Resource] where ResourceName = 'XperienceCommunity.ElasticSearch'
 ```